 The care instructions are very detailed and very specific.
-Each sheet set comes with a card folded into the sheets with printed instructions and you can also find a PDF of the instructions on the Malouf website.
+Each sheet set comes with a card folded into the sheets with printed instructions and people can also find a PDF of the instructions on the Malouf website.

 Some of the care requirements that stuck out to me include:

-I washed and dried the sheets in two ways.
-The first time I washed and dried them like I would any other set of sheets.
+I washed and dried the sheets in two ways: The first time I washed and dried them like I would any other set of sheets.
 I used a gentle cycle with cold water (with Seventh Generation detergent) and a low tumble dry until the sheets were completely dry.

 It was time-consuming to constantly check the sheets to see if they were somewhere between damp and dry.
 I was able to pull them out when they were about 95% dry.